-The Coastal Comeback Plan is the University’s plan for resuming face-to-face academic instruction on campus in Fall 2020.
+The Coastal Comeback Plan is the University’s plan for resuming face-to-face academic instruction.

 You have questions, and we are working every day to get you answers and continuously develop and update this plan in a manner that is safe and responsible.
 Refer to this website and your CCU email inbox regularly for updated information.

 Coastal Carolina University is taking a phased approach to slowly resume face-to-face University operations and services in a safe manner.
 Each subsequent phase will allow greater flexibility in large gatherings and prepare to slowly lift prevention and mitigation measures as the risk to public health subsides and as directed by DHEC and Governor Henry McMaster's Office.